dhoat30/inspiry-march-2021/wp-content/plugins/wp-smart-image-resize-pro/readme.txt

  == Upgrade Notice ==

-  = 1.4.11 =
+  = 1.7.0 =

-* Now you can filter processed images in the media library toolbar.
+* Adding watermark is now available in beta.